ME-ICA/tedana/docs/approach.rst

 The default approach (the `mdl` option for `--tedpca`) is based on a Moving Average (stationary Gaussian) process proposed by `Li et al (2007)`_.
-A moving average process is the output of a linear system (which in this case is a smoothing filter) that has an i.i.d.
-Gaussian process as the input.
+A moving average process is the output of a linear system (which in this case is a smoothing filter) that has an independent and identically distributed Gaussian process as the input.
 If we assume that the linear system is shift invariant, the moving average process is a stationary Gaussian random process.
 Simply put, this process more optimally selects the number of components for fMRI data following a subsampling scheme described in `Li et al (2007)`_.
 The selection of components is performed with either of the three options provided by `--tedpca`: